-Situated ten kilometres to the south of the Dunes course, the Bay course opened at the end of 2011, shortly after its sibling made its debut.
-And with a third course – The Hills – in the planning process, Costa Navarino seems set to provide Greece with a top class golfing destination on its Peloponnese western coast.
+Situated ten kilometres to the south of the Dunes course, the 18-hole Bay layout opened at the end of 2011, shortly after its older sibling made its debut.
+And with another two José María Olazábal-designed courses – Olympic Academy and Hills – opening in 2022, Costa Navarino now provides Greece with a top class golfing destination on its Peloponnese western coast.

 The old master has laid out the fairways here on a landscape that moves from lush olive groves and mountain canyons down to the seashore, where two of the holes have been routed alongside the historic Ionian bay of Navarino."The Bay Course is sculpted out of the earth and rock of Greek soil, much like the marble statues of the ancients," says Jones.
 "Those deities were noble and graceful, and the golf course now reflects the same sense of beauty."

 The scenic views across the Bay of Navarino are a feature of the Bay golf course and are truly spectacular.
 The Bay also has massive historic significance, for after a major Naval battle here in October 1827, Greece finally became an independent country.